Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Before a treatment or rehabilitation protocol can be established, your orthopaedist must first determine the reason for, and source of, your condition.
-This typically involves a comprehensive physical examination and a detailed medical history profile, in addition to a complete history and description of the symptoms related to your condition.
-During this initial gathering of information, be sure to notify your doctor of any other illnesses, injuries, or complaints that have been associated with the pain or condition, as well as any previous treatments or medications prescribed.
-Preliminary diagnostic tests may then follow, including blood tests and/or X-rays.
+Before a treatment or rehabilitation plan can be made, your orthopedist must first determine the reason for, and source of, your condition.
+This typically involves a complete physical exam and a review of your medical history profile, in addition to a description of your symptoms.
+Be sure to tell your healthcare providers of any other illnesses, injuries, or complaints that may be associated with the pain or condition.
+Also, tell him or her about any previous treatments or medicines prescribed.
+Initial tests may then follow.

 Arthrogram.
-An X-ray to view bone structures following an injection of a contrast fluid into a joint area.
+This X-ray shows bone structures after an injection of a contrast fluid into a joint area.
 When the fluid leaks into an area that it does not belong, disease or injury may be considered, as a leak would provide evidence of a tear, opening, or blockage.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body; can often determine damage or disease in a surrounding ligament or muscle.
+MRI.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+It can often determine damage or disease in a surrounding ligament or muscle.

 Electromyogram (EMG).
-A test to evaluate nerve and muscle function.
+This test evaluates nerve and muscle function.

 Ultrasound.
-A diagnostic technique that uses high-frequency sound waves to create an image of the internal organs
+This test uses high-frequency sound waves to create an image of the internal organs

 Arthroscopy.
-A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
-This procedure uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
-Images of the inside of the joint are projected onto a screen; used to evaluate any degenerative and/or arthritic changes in the joint; to detect bone diseases and tumors; to determine the cause of bone pain and inflammation.
+Thistest is used to evaluate a joint.
+It uses a small, lighted, optic tube (arthroscope) that is inserted into the joint through a small incision in the joint.
+Images of the inside of the joint are projected onto a screen.
+It's used to evaluate any degenerative or arthritic changes in the joint.
+It also detects bone diseases and tumors and may help determine the cause of bone pain and inflammation.

 Myelogram.
-Involves the injection of a dye or contrast material into the spinal canal; a specific X-ray study that also allows careful evaluation of the spinal canal and nerve roots.
+This test involves the injection of a dye or contrast material into the spinal canal.
+Next a specific X-ray study lets the healthcare provider evaluation of the spinal canal and nerve roots.

 Radionuclide bone scan.
-A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the patient's bloodstream to be detected by a scanner.
+This is a nuclear imaging technique.
+It uses a very small amount of radioactive material, which is injected into the patient's bloodstream to be detected by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

-After the evaluative information is collected and reviewed, the orthopaedist will discuss the treatment options with you in order to help you select the best treatment plan that promotes an active and functional life.
+After the evaluative information is collected and reviewed, the orthopedist will discuss the treatment options with you to help you select the best treatment plan that promotes an active and functional life.